Metallic hydrogen: Superconductivity

 In 1968, Neil Ashcroft suggested that metallic hydrogen might be a superconductor, up to room temperature (290 K).
 This hypothesis is based on an expected strong coupling between conduction electrons and lattice vibrations.

 As a rocket propellant

-Metastable metallic hydrogen may have potential as a highly efficient rocket propellant; the metallic form would be stored, and the energy of its decompression and conversion to the diatomic gaseous form when released through a nozzle used to generate thrust, with a theoretical specific impulse of up to 1700 seconds (for reference, the current most efficient chemical rocket propellants have an I_{sp} less than 500 s), although a metastable form suitable for mass-production and conventional high-volume storage may not exist.
+Metastable metallic hydrogen may have potential as a highly efficient rocket propellant; the metallic form would be stored, and the energy of its decompression and conversion to the diatomic gaseous form when released through a nozzle used to generate thrust, with a theoretical specific impulse of up to 1700 seconds (for reference, the most efficient chemical rocket propellants flown have an I_{sp} less than 500 s), although a metastable form suitable for mass-production and conventional high-volume storage may not exist.
 Another significant issue is the heat of the reaction, which, at over 6000 K, is too high for any known engine materials to be used.
 This would necessitate diluting the metallic hydrogen with water or liquid hydrogen, a mixture that would still provide a significant performance boost over current propellants.